eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 }
 ```

-## OpenId4VCI features supported
+## Features supported

-### Credential Offer

-###  `credentials`
+### Authorization Endpoint
-Specification defines that for this required parameter (of type JSON array) its elements can be JSON Strings or JSON Objects.
-In the current version of the library only JSON String values are supported.
-Section [5.1.2](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#section-5.1.2) defines the way to process them.
-They are used as `scope` values that are:
+Specification defines ([section 5.1.1](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#section-5.1.1)) that a credential's issuance can be requested using authorization_details parameter when using authorization code flow.
--   Included as the "scope" parameter in the authorization grant type
+Current version of the library does not support that.
+It only supports requesting issuance using `scope` parameter in the authorization endpoint.

--   Are validated against issuer's metadata for existance in 'credentials_supported' metadata attribute (see section [10.2.3](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#section-10.2.3))
+### Token Endpoint
+Specification defines ([section 6.2](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#section-6.2)) that upon a successful token response `authorization_details` is included in response,
+if `authorization_details` parameter is used in authorization endpoint.
+Current version of library is not parsing/utilizing this response attribute.

 ### Credential Request
 Current version of the library only integrations with issuer's [Crednetial Endpoint](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-credential-endpoint),
 [Batch Crednetial Endpoint](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-batch-credential-endpoint) and
 [Deferred Crednetial Endpoint](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-deferred-credential-endpoin)
 are supported.

+**NOTE:** Attribute `credential_identifier` of a single (or batch) credential request(s) is not supported.

 #### Credential Format Profiles
 OpenId4VCI specification defines several extension points to accommodate the differences across Credential formats.
 The current version of the library focuses only on **mso_mdoc** format as specified in section [E.2](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#name-iso-mdl)